 How the Toilet Rebate Program Works

-- A dual flush toilet is considered based on its effective flush volume.
-For example, a dual flush toilet that offers 1.6 GPF and 1.1 GPF, would be considered a 1.28 GPF toilet.
+*The GPF of a dual flush toilet will be taken as the average of the two flush modes.
+For example, a dual flush toilet that offers 1.6 GPF and 0.8 GPF, would be considered a 1.2 GPF toilet.

 0 of 1 people found this page helpful.
 Was this page helpful for you?YesNo